twitterml/django-rest-apis/README.md

 - After deploying, in the Twitter App config, ensure the Callback URL is `http://your-app-name.herokuapp.com/complete/twitter`

+- To sync the database, use the Heroku CLI and run the following:

+	`heroku run python manage.py migrate --app your-app-name`

+- Open a browser and go to the URL specified by your deploy (http://your-app-name.herokuapp.com)

+- To create an admin user, use the following Heroku CLI command:

+	`heroku run python manage.py createsuperuser --username=USERNAME --email=EMAIL --app your-app-name`

+Then log in via the Admin console and update your initial Twitter login user accordingly.

 - Open a browser and go to the URL specified by your deploy (http://your-app-name.herokuapp.com)

 Additionally, you can get the ffprobe portion of the code sample working on Heroku as well.
 You need to do the following: